Rachit1313/ParkEase/README.md

 # ParkEase

 Welcome to ParkEase, a Parking Management System with integrated Computer Vision capabilities for license plate and card number scanning.
 Make your parking life easy!

 ## About the project:
 The objective of the project is to develop an Online parking system which would leverage the technology of the computer vision technology and provide real-time parking availability information, automated access control, and easy payment alternatives to solve the inefficiencies and difficulties of conventional parking management.
 Due to user-friendly interface and powerful capabilities, it delivers a convenient parking experience for both operators and consumers.

 ## Table of Contents
 - Features
-- installation
+- Installation
 - [Scheduled Team Meetings](ScheduledMeetings.md)
 - [UI Mockups](https://www.figma.com/file/B7UZXwc2fCfZRZ6FwDW1en/ParkEase?type=design&node-id=0-1&mode=design&t=MxIkHSHE8DiDj7H7-0)

 ## Features
 - Implementing computer science, image processing, and possibly machine learning for parking space recognition and analysis.